The 11 Most Common Keto Side Effects

 Dizziness & Drowsiness

 When you are hypoglycemic while also not being fully keto-adapted, you essentially have an energy deficiency within the body.
+This is a short term adaptation that can lead to a variety of keto side effects.

 During this time, you will likely feel dizzy and drowsy due to a general lack of energy.
 You may feel especially dizzy upon standing due to blood pressure dysregulation and inappropriate cortisol response (HPA axis dysregulation which we’ll talk about shortly).